How to Get an Abortion

 How long do abortion pills take to arrive in Malta?

-Abortion pills from Women on Web generally arrive in one to two weeks, while those from Women Help Women may take around three weeks.
+Abortion pills from Women on Web and Women Help Women generally arrive in one to two weeks.
 However, delivery times vary because the organisations often use different methods of postage.
 If the pills do not arrive or are late, please contact the organisation you ordered them from.

 Can I use painkillers during an abortion with pills?

 Yes.
 Cramping pains are to be expected during an abortion and Ibuprofen (Nurofen) is the most effective painkiller.
 Paracetamol (Panadol) can also be used but may be less effective.

 Nausea is also common during abortion and tablets like Motilium can help.